romainrnt/CustomEmacs/README.md

 # CustomEmacs
 CustomEmacs configuration is a set of parameters, keyboard shortcuts, and extension modules that allow the user to customize the appearance, behavior, and features of the Emacs text editor.

-## Features
-- ctrl + p: previous line (or previous command in history)
-- ctrl + n: next line
-- ctrl + f: forward (move cursor to the right)
-- ctrl + b: backward (move cursor to the left)
-- ctrl + d: delete
-- ctrl + s: search
-- ctrl + space: start marking for copy
-- ctrl + e: end of line
-- ctrl + a: beginning of line
-- ctrl + a, ctrl + space, ctrl + e: select line
-- ctrl + k: kill the line and put it in clipboard
-- ctrl + y: paste
-- Meta + w: copy without killing the line; still use ctrl+y to paste (Meta key is usually the Windows key)
-- ctrl + 2: split window horizontally
-- ctrl + 3: split window vertically
-- ctrl + x, o: switch between windows
-- esc esc: close all other windows and stay in the current one (others remain open and can be re-opened)
-- ctrl + x, ctrl + s: save
-- ctrl + x, ctrl + c: exit Emacs
-- ctrl + v: scroll down
-- meta + v: scroll up

 ## Installation

 You create a themes directory in your .emacs.d